FusionAuth/fusionauth-site/site/learn/expert-advice/authentication/types-of-kubernetes-auth.md

 There are many ways to solve this issue, but at the root, each recognizes the service as the requesting entity.

-However, what happens when user is involved?
+However, what happens when a user is involved?
 Let's look at that next.

 ## Auth for Requests